jeremiahbaclig/C-Compiler/README.md

 # C-Compiler
-Compiler for the C- language: includes Lexical Analyzer, Parser, Semantic Analyzer (in progress), and Code-Gen (in progress).
+Compiler for the C- language: includes Lexical Analyzer, Parser, Semantic Analyzer (not updated), and Code-Gen (not updated).